 Military families are no stranger to Murphy’s Law.
 I was a military spouse before I became a service member, so I was used to the idea that things go to hell when your service member leaves.
 As soon as they leave, the car breaks down, major appliances stop working, pipes burst, etc. Of course, it happens all at once, so you’d better have a level head and a good support system in place.

-Just when I thought this sort of thing only happened when my husband was away, I got a little reminder that Murphy doesn’t discriminate when it comes to gender… Here I was, on the phone with DH during one of my weekly fifteen minute calls.
-I’m not sure how he dropped the bomb, but he told me that – no lie – our house had been struck by lightening and there had been a fire.
+Just when I thought this sort of thing only happened when my husband was away, I got a little reminder that Murphy doesn’t discriminate when it comes to gender… Here I was, on the phone with DH during one of my weekly fifteen-minute calls.
+I’m not sure how he dropped the bomb, but he told me that – no lie – our house had been struck by lightning and there had been a fire.
 No one was hurt, DH and his daughter were driving back from California, and FIL wasn’t in the house at the time.
 Check out that link and video, I’m not joking!
 This is the stuff that drinking stories are made of!

 I’m a control freak, so you can imagine what my thoughts were at the time.
 My husband was without me at home, managing the post-catastrophe clean-up and insurance process without me.
 At BMT, you won’t have the time or the power to manage your at-home affairs.
 They’re out of your hands, and you have trust and put faith in your spouse/family/loved one(s).
-Hopefully you’ve put plans in place before you left, so you minimize your worries.
+Hopefully, you’ve put plans in place before you left, so you minimize your worries.
 Your first priority must be the task at hand – focusing on your training and graduating.
 Murphy’s always going to be lingering around in the shadows – prepare for the worst, hope for the best!

 I’m a 31 year old Navy sister, Army wife - Air Force wife to a prior service Marine/Soldier, and an Air Force Reservist.
 I am a happy wife and mother.
 My husband switched branches and joined me in the Air Force Reserve.
 We look forward to a future of dual military service!